-Similarly, before school dances, Brenna will text Molly and Abby pictures of possible dresses, so her sisters can weigh in on her potential looks.
+Similarly, before school dances, Brenna would text Molly and Abby pictures of possible dresses, so her sisters could weigh in on her potential looks.

-Now that her oldest sister is out of college and living in Royal Oak, Brenna has regular sleepovers with her.
+Now that her oldest sister is out of college and living nearby, Brenna has regular sleepovers with her.
 Similarly, Molly and her boyfriend make special efforts to take Brenna out and to attend her school events.

 “Thankfully, I don’t even have to ask the older girls,” says Kelly.
 “They get together with Brenna every time they are in town – even if it’s a huge inconvenience like sitting in the stands for a freezing soccer game.
 They know it’s very important to her.”